Azure/iot-edge-v1/v1/doc/commercial_gateway_kit/iot-hub-gateway-kit-c-iot-gateway-connect-device-to-cloud.md

 # Use IoT gateway to connect things to the cloud - SensorTag to Azure IoT Hub

 > [!NOTE]
-> Before you start this tutorial, make sure you’ve completed [Set up Intel NUC as an IoT gateway](iot-hub-gateway-kit-c-lesson1-set-up-nuc.md).
+> Before you start this tutorial, make sure you've completed [Set up Intel NUC as an IoT gateway](iot-hub-gateway-kit-c-lesson1-set-up-nuc.md).
 In [Set up Intel NUC as an IoT gateway](iot-hub-gateway-kit-c-lesson1-set-up-nuc.md), you set up the Intel NUC device as an IoT gateway.

 ## What you will learn